avsm/oxcaml-icfp-tutorial/slides/index.md

 {pause}

-A value is `@ local` if it doesn't escape the current region
+A value is `@ local` if it doesn’t escape the current region

 {pause}